JoaoLobo94/CuncurrentParser/readme.md

 ## How it works
 ### Database
 There are only 4 tables.
-Users that represent the users; batches represent the batching of transactions; transactions represent a broadcasted amount from batch into the bank, and actions, that simulates user behaviour in their bank
+Users that represent the users; batches represent the batching of transactions; transactions represent a broadcasted amount from batch into the bank, and actions, that simulates user behaviour in their bank.
+You can see a picture of the schema in the project.

 ### Logic
 App works with concurrent workers, with the acceptance criteria from the assignment.
 We currently add to each batch 1 + rounded up amount of user's bank transactin so more batches get dispatched